 i had to intern first before getting a real job

 My interview for the internship with the natural beauty company was very informal.
-I met with the founder at Boreal Coffee Shop, a very popular cafe in Geneva, and chatted about my love for natural and DIY beauty – and of course nailed that interview!
+I met with the founder at Boreal Coffee Shop, one of my favorite coffee shops in Geneva, and chatted about my love for natural and DIY beauty – and of course nailed that interview!
+Let this be your sign to work on your passions because the main reason I was hired by this company was that I had started a Geneva lifestyle blog thanks to my love for writing and community (and loved beauty of course).

 getting hired in Switzerland